adedomin/independent-study/indep-study.md

 It is built using python, trying to only leverage the python standard library.
 However, the moderate complexity and requirements to create and utilize Ansible modules make it difficult to extend it beyond its standard base.
 This problem exists because managing foreign dependencies in Python require things like a virtualenv.
-One must also include the Ansible library in the module to process the arguments in the module.
+One must also include the Ansible library in the module to process the arguments in the module[@ansible].

 1.1.
 Related Works
 ------------------